ErikBrorsson/MVDet/eriks_readme.md

 ### 2/7
 The experiemnts yesterday didn't turn out well.
 The model cannot generalize.
 From the appearance of the predictions, it seems like the wrong calibration matrices are used.
 Indeed, it seems like the code is incorrect.
 Iä've fixed this and started new experiments on cam_adaptation.

+After above fix, the model generalizes almost equally "well/poorly" as described in GMVD, so it seems like the implementation is correct.

+I've started experimenting with self-training, but without good results yet.
+It is evident that after training only on source, the pseudo-labels on target are of poor quality.
+This is expected, and given the results of "Toward unlabeled multi-view 3D pedestrian detection by generalizable AI: techniques and performance analysis", I don't believe that it is worth attempting a naive iterative pseudo-labeling training.
+Instead, it is time to implement the mean teacher and experiment with a "smooth" transition to the target data.